-The Bank has a Credit Risk Management Policy and Collateral Management Policy in place which lays down guidelines, processes and measures for counterparty risk management.
+The Bank has a Policy on Credit Dispensation & Credit Risk Management and Collateral Management Policy in place which lays down guidelines, processes and measures for counterparty risk management.
 The counterparty limits are monitored and internal triggers are put in place to guard against breach in limits.
 Bank takes eligible financial collateral (e.g., cash or securities) on an account-by-account basis to reduce the credit exposure to counterparty while calculating the capital requirements.